 It is something that happens but we never really think it will happen to us – getting hit by a drunk driver.
 Despite all of the billboards and ads, public service announcements and checkpoints, Pennsylvania is still plagued with people who think it is okay to drink too much and get behind the wheel.

-At Law Offices of Greg Prosmushkin, P.C., we know that if you or a loved one are involved in an accident with someone who is intoxicated, you will have many questions.
+At The Law Offices of Greg Prosmushkin, P.C., we know that if you or a loved one are involved in an accident with someone who is intoxicated, you will have many questions.
 Our qualified and experienced team is ready to help you get through this.
-When you need a Chester DUI accident attorney, call us today.
+When you need a DUI Accident Lawyer, call us today.

 What Are The Numbers?